 The course combines on-demand lectures by Jan Winhall with recorded conversations between Jan and Steven Porges which further detail polyvagal principles presented in the coursework.
-Also included is a live 90-min Q&A session with Jan held at 12:00 pm September 10, 2021.
+Also included is a live 90-min Q&A session with Jan held at 2:30 pm Eastern, March 18, 2022.

 Required reading: Treating Trauma and Addiction with the Felt Sense Polyvagal Model, by Jan Winhall, Routledge, 2021.

 Jan Winhall, M.S.W.
 F.O.T. is an author, teacher and psychotherapist.
 She is an adjunct lecturer and practicum supervisor in the Department of Social Work, University of Toronto.
 Jan is director of Focusing on Borden, a psychotherapy and training center.
 She has built a community of people who teach and practice Focusing as a way of life.
 Jan presents internationally on trauma and addiction.

 Her book, Treating Addiction with The Felt Sense Polyvagal Model: A Bottom Up Approach is the result of rethinking the Felt Sense Experience Model that she wrote about in Emerging Practice in Focusing- Oriented Psychotherapy, 2014.